postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ## Choosing custom settings

 You can configure a variety of settings for Postman requests using the __Settings__ tab.
-These allow you to configure non-standard logic for your requests.
+These allow you to apply non-standard logic to your requests.

 ![Request Settings](https://assets.postman.com/postman-docs/request-settings.jpg)